 As parlor tricks go, [virtual reality] is a neat one.
 Reality is built on human perception, entering consciousness through the human eye.
 If you add to the stack, you have something like reality, only more.
 But more what?

 In another essay, “Conversations with the Network,” Khoi Vinh observes:

 The designer as author, as craftsperson bringing together beginning, middle, and end, becomes redundant in a space in which every participant forges his or her own beginning, middle, and end.
 And that is exactly what happens in networked media.
 The narrative recedes, and the behavior of the design solution becomes prominent.
 What becomes important are questions that concern not the author but the users.
 How does the system respond to the input of its users?
 When a user says something to the system, how does the system respond?

-At its heart, Talk to Me: Design and the Communication between People and Objects — like the show itself, and the entirety of Paola’s work — is the essence of what true curation is: Context, conscience, cultural curiosity, and, above all, a point of view of what matters in the world and why.
+At its heart, Talk to Me: Design and the Communication between People and Objects — like the show itself, and the entirety of Antonelli’s work — is the essence of what true curation is: Context, conscience, cultural curiosity, and, above all, a point of view of what matters in the world and why.

 Exhibition images and image captions courtesy of MoMA

 Donating = Loving